All About Real Estate Guarantees: 3 Types + 2 Alternatives

 3. Completion guarantees

-A construction completion guarantee puts the developer on the hook if the cost of construction is greater than the amount that the developer and lenders originally agreed upon.
+A construction completion guarantee puts the developer on the hook if the construction cost exceeds the amount the developer and lenders originally agreed upon.

-You can change the terms of a completion guarantee to best suit your purposes.
-Usually, completion guarantees only make a developer responsible for cost overruns.
-But you can also be held responsible for the entire loan in case of an overrun, or you can set the completion guarantee to kick in if a certain amount of overrun is reached.
+You can modify the terms of a completion guarantee to suit your needs.
+Usually, completion guarantees hold a developer responsible only for cost overruns.
+But you can also be held responsible for the entire loan in the event of an overrun, or set the completion guarantee to trigger if a certain overrun amount is reached.

 Two alternatives to real estate guarantees